The Chaco story

 Chaco Canyon was created with one not-so-simple goal: to create a cafe that could nourish the community while also being a powerful voice for a sustainable business practices.
 Launched in 2003 by owner Chris Maykut, our ethos has been driven by the narrative that businesses can be great for the planet, great for the people, and also be profitable and sustainable.

 Throughout the years we have grown steadily and transformed what we do and how we do it by listening to our passionate employees and vociferous community.
 Our original location was a tiny, cramped basement space on the corner of 50th and Brooklyn where we served juice, espresso and Seattle’s first daily raw food menu.
-Today, we have three beautiful locations and over 75 dedicated, hardworking people who are eager to create fresh, nutritious, high-integrity, no-B.S. food that is accessible to anyone no matter what your diet consists of.
+Today, we have two beautiful locations and over 35 dedicated, hardworking people who are eager to create fresh, nutritious, high-integrity, no-B.S. food that is accessible to anyone no matter what your diet consists of.

 Environmentalism has always been at the heart of the cafe, and it dictates nearly every small and large decision that we make.
 From the obvious (over 90% of our hand-sorted waste is recycled, reused or composted) to the impressive (our food is between 90-97% organic no matter the time of year) to the esoteric (we don’t provide to-go utensils of any kind… but you’re free to borrow silverware), we are passionate about walking the walk when it comes to environmentally-sound business practices and reaching our ultimate goal of having zero net impact on the planet!